regiolix-solutions/storyblok-swift-sdk/README.md

 [![Platform](https://img.shields.io/cocoapods/p/RXSStoryblokClient.svg?style=flat)](https://cocoapods.org/pods/RXSStoryblokClient)

 ## TL;DR
 This is a Swift SDK/Wrapper around the Storyblok Delivery API and the Storyblok Management API.
 As of now, only Story fetching, creation and deletion is supported.
+Additionally there is are Utility and Model classes for resolving RichText Objects from Storyblok (As of now there is only an Implementation for transforming the object to an HTML String)

+### Version 0.1.1
+* Added Utility and Model classes for resolving RichText Objects from Storyblok
+* The SDK's Minimum Deployment Target is now iOS 13.0
+* Resolved some minor issues
 ### Version 0.1.0
 * Added static `Storyblok` class for Client Management.
   * Configure and use the shared Client for basic use cases that only require 1 Client.